Tel.: 514-340-8260 ext. 25284

 Dr. Anne Gatignol

-Senior Investigator, Head of "Virus-Cell Interactions" Laboratory in the HIV/AIDS Research Axis, Lady Davis Institute
+Senior Investigator, Head of "Virus-Cell Interactions" Laboratory, Lady Davis Institute for Medical Research

 Professor Department of Medicine, Division of Experimental Medicine; Department of Microbiology and Immunology, McGill University